The West Highland Way | |

 We wandered back out into the valley.
 It was a beautiful place, great hulks of mountain on either side, a gentle river winding through the valley floor like a silver ribbon, a railway line keeping abreast of us to the west.
 We decided to try a quiz again.
 It was a little unfair on Manfred and Mathias as they had to think up questions in a foreign language and answer questions mainly related to British events.
 They did very well considering, and I could only imagine how poor I would have been had the roles been reversed.
 A quiz held in German relating to German general knowledge and trivia?
 Nils point!

 Colin Kath and I decided to stop by a railway bridge for some lunch.
 The other three decided to continue the walk.
 We sat down in the shade of the bridge's old stone wall and enjoyed the peace and quiet.
 Talk turned to mountaineering and in particular the exploits of one particular guy who wrote a book called 'Touching the void'.
-Nobody could remember his name.
 Colin recounted part of the book where the author had survived for three days, badly injured, on a mountain and had managed to haul himself back to civilisation.
 The song 'Brown Girl in the Ring' by Boney-M had run around and around the guys head until it almost drove him insane.
-Colin couldn't remember the name of the mountain either.
+Colin could remember neither the author nor the mountain in question.
 Kath said "Was his name Joe something?"

 We ate in silence for a while.